gkaf89/NCC-Trainings/docs/openacc/exercise-4.md

 ???
 Question "Questions"

-    - Do you already see any performance difference?
-Using unified memory?
+    - Have you noticed any performance improvements when using unified memory?